-DANGER: Failure to turn the grid-tie breaker to the "OFF" position may result in electrocution, causing serious injury and death.
+Failure to turn the grid-tie breaker to the "OFF" position may result in electrocution, causing serious injury and death.

-4. Remove all three conductors from the grid side of the disconnect box.
-Bridge the connections in the box using the #10 AWG wire.
-This will create a short circuit for the tower when the disconnect switch is turned "ON."
+4. Bridge the connections on the load side of the disconnect switch (bottom side) using the #10 AWG wire.
+This will create a short circuit for the turbine when the disconnect switch is turned "ON."

+WARNING: Do not leave the alternator shorted for an extended period of time.
+Doing so may cause damage to the turbine, and void the warranty.
 WARNING: Failure to disconnect the power cable from the disconnect box may result in serious damage to equipment.